touch me now

 So we will encourage our participants of faith to allow their faith to infuse their performance in real ways, as unabashedly as they may wish to.
 And we will encourage participants who are not believers, or whose faith does not typically connect with the content of these plays, to explore ways to infuse their own spirituality, whatever that means to them, into their performances.
 We’ve got room for it all.

 There are many gaps in the sole surviving copy of the York Plays: missing lines, pages, even whole plays.
 We’ve challenged our participants, who bring with them a wild variety of beliefs and perspectives, to fill those gaps with material that feels spiritually meaningful to them, now.
-There will be all kinds of holy play, all kinds of spiritualities, religious and otherwise, shamelessly on display in June 2025. none of us know what the final amalgam will look like.
+There will be all kinds of holy play, all kinds of spiritualities, religious and otherwise, shamelessly on display in June 2025.
+None of us know what the final amalgam will look like.

 But one thing is for sure: it will not be like the theatre you’re used to.